The drugs to treat a child with malaria cost $5 l We treat up to 10 children a day during the rainy season.

 Irene McClure co-founded Go Make a Difference with husband Graham.

-She works as a nurse in the UK and is passionate about our healthcare projects.
+She is a retired nurse and is passionate about our healthcare projects.
 She is involved in the pre-trip training and keeping in touch with volunteers whilst they are away.

 You could get involved in all or some of the following: